Southern New England in Hurricane Jose’s ‘cone of uncertainty’

 DEEP RIVER, Conn.
 (WHDH/AP) — Marinas, coastal residents and others in the Northeast are keeping a wary eye on Hurricane Jose as it spins in the Atlantic Ocean, threatening to menace the region by the middle of next week.

-Forecasters say Jose will impact Southern New England by the middle of next week.
-The latest forecast models show the region in Jose’s “cone of uncertainty.
+Forecasters say Jose will impact parts Southern New England by the middle of next week.
+The latest forecast models show the region in Jose’s “cone of uncertainty.”

 Many areas is Massachusetts are expected to feel the hurricane’s effects, including Cape Cod and the Islands and southeastern areas, though it’s still too early to know exactly which areas will be most impacted.

 Jose had been a tropical storm moving through the Bahamas before strengthening back into a hurricane late Friday afternoon.
-7’s Chris Lambert says the storm could bring rain, wind, high tides and erosion along the coast line.
+The storm could bring rain, wind, high tides and erosion along the coast line.

+“The two main concerns remain high surf and rip currents (beginning Sunday) and significant beach erosion, especially on south facing beaches,” the Massachusetts Emergency Management Agency said in a statement on Saturday.

-The track of the storm will determine wind and rain intensity, but it’s expected to make in impact late Tuesday or early Wednesday.
+The track of the storm will determine wind and rain intensity, but it’s expected to make an impact late Tuesday or early Wednesday.
+As of right now, winds could hit 70 mph and rain could be moderate to heavy in some places.

+If the storm tracks southeast of Nantucket, Jose will act like a fall nor’easter, with an impact focused mainly on the Cape and Islands.

 At the Brewer Fiddler’s Cove Marina in Falmouth, Massachusetts, manager Scott Carpenter said Friday that one customer had asked for his boat to be hauled out ahead of the storm, but they have not made other storm-related plans.